wunderwald/Multiverse_Study/Clustering/algorithms.md

 ## Algorithm choices

-The cluster characteristics are used to pre-process the data and to create different data sets of reduced dimensionality for finding clusters.
+The cluster characteristics and domain knowledge are used to:

+- **pre-process** the data and to create different data sets of reduced dimensionality for finding clusters
+- create **custom distance metrics** that quantify closeness of data points in a meaningful way

+The algorithm **DBSCAN** (density-based spatial clustering of applications with noise) has a couple of advantages:

+- noisy data is suported
+- custom distance metrics are possible
+- the number of resulting clusters does not need to be fixed but is based on density